apache/sling-org-apache-sling-commons-messaging-mail/README.md

     MailService mailService;

     String subject = "Rudy, A Message to You";
-    String text = "Stop your messing around
-Better think of your future
-Time you straighten right out
+    String text = "Stop your messing around\nBetter think of your future\nTime you straighten right out\nCreating problems in town\n…";
-Creating problems in town
-…";
     String html = […];
     byte[] attachment = […];
     byte[] inline = […];